2025 Jakarta school bombing: Investigation

-The Deputy Coordinating Minister for Political and Security Affairs Lodewijk Freidrich Paulus stated an airsoft gun, a revolver, and a tactical vest were found inside the mosque.
-The rifle contained names of far-right terrorists, including Brenton Tarrant, Alexandre Bissonnette, and Luca Traini.
-The gun had several English language writings, referencing alt-right rhetoric such as the 14 Words, symbol of the Romanian Iron Guard and the Latvian Waffen SS, as well as Agartha, which is connected to esoteric neo-Nazism.
+The Deputy Coordinating Minister for Political and Security Affairs Lodewijk Freidrich Paulus stated that an airsoft rifle, a revolver, and a tactical vest were found inside the mosque.
+The rifle had the names of far-right terrorists, including Brenton Tarrant, Alexandre Bissonnette, and Luca Traini written on it in white.
+Other terms and imagery on the rifle included the 14 Words, the symbol of the Romanian Iron Guard and the Latvian Waffen SS, and well as Agartha, which is connected to esoteric neo-Nazism.
 Written on the bolt cover was "Welcome to Hell".
-His t-shirt had the words "Natural Selection", a phrase worn on the T-shirt of Eric Harris, one of the perpetrators of the Columbine Shooting.
-(Note: See) He is also known to have an interest in images of weapons and videos with violent themes.

-Polda Metro Jaya officially designated one suspect, a 12th-grade student referred to by the initial "F" (no full name has been released by the authorities), at the same school.
+His T-shirt had the words "HATRED" written in Russian on the front, a direct reference to Vladislav Roslyakov, the perpetrator of the 2018 Kerch Polytechnic College massacre.
+He is also known to have an interest in images of weapons and videos with violent themes.Polda Metro Jaya officially designated one suspect, a 12th-grade student at the school.
 The suspect is classified as A Child in Conflict with the Law (ABH), meaning they are under 18 and subject to juvenile justice procedures, which focus on rehabilitation and guidance rather than criminal sanctions.

-No official motive has been confirmed.
-However, investigators found writings and drawings at both the crime scene and the suspect's residence, which indicate that the suspect has "feelings of dislike" that led to an "emotional pressure", but the exact nature of the "dislike" was not detailed by the police, and no definitive motive has been officially confirmed.
+On 21 November 2025, Polda Metro Jaya told Antara that the suspect was not yet fit for questioning, saying that he "is still disoriented and occasionally incoherent, showing he has not fully recovered", and that "[a]fter medical clearance, investigators will proceed with formal questioning in coordination with the Probation Office, Social Services, and the Indonesian Child Protection Commission".

+A diary belonging to the perpetrator that was confiscated by the police described that constant bullying, social isolation, and his dysfunctional family lead him to spend time on various gore sites and Terrorgram channels where he exposed himself to various right-wing extremist ideologies and communities that celebrated right-wing terrorism and school shootings, particularly the Columbine High School massacre and the Christchurch mosque shootings, and other conspiracy theories and fringe sciences.
+Police revealed on 20 November 2025, that most of the Telegram channels he followed had been taken down.
+The diary of the perpetrator recorded his school attack plan and sketches of his school, as well as his fears, trauma, and suicidal ideations.